 The Varitronics® ProImage® & ProImage® Plus poster printers are virtually identical printers.
 The ProImage® accepts only 23″ wide rolls and Plus accepts two different roll sizes 17” & 23” rolls.
 Like all the poster printers, these are direct thermal or just one color systems, The ProImage® system is only available to educators.
 Repair is available for all ProImage® series machines.

-Three print heads heat up and cool down.
+How they operate: Three print heads heat up and cool down.
 The paper is coated and reacts to the heat by imaging or printing in colors – typically black or blue on a background.
 The best part- there is only one consumable- paper!
 No toner or ink is ever needed.
 This keeps costs extremely low and operations are fast & easy.
-Considered on demand printers.
-All it takes just 70 seconds to create a sign no matter how much black or blue or background color you use.
+Thermal printers are considered on demand printers.
+All it takes is just 70 seconds to create a sign or display no matter how much black or blue or background color you use.

 So when you’re figuring your costs, remember, with inkjet printers you have the cost of the ink, the cost of various grades of paper quality, and depending on the quality of image you are printing, the cost to length of time to print your posters.
 With a poster printer, the cost to produce your posters doesn’t change because there is no ink or toner, just paper.
 So it does not matter how much background color you use, or how much black or blue, it still costs the same to make.
 Try that with inkjet!

-What’s great about all the ProImage® models in our opinion is its simplicity.
-Not only is it easy to operate, but if there are problems, we can usually diagnosis it by phone and instruct an end user how to fix it.
+What’s great about all the ProImage® models in our opinion are there simplicity.
+Not only are they easy to operate, but if there are problems, Our technicians at Bright White Paper Co can usually diagnosis it by phone and instruct an end user how to fix it.
 If not, we can provide a quick estimate on the cost to fix it.
-And there are not many things that go wrong with it.